Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs

-In this section, we show that deciding if a split graph can be strong rainbow colored with $k \geq 3$ colors is $\NP$-complete.
-We remark that to the best of our knowledge, the complexity of the problem for $k \geq 3$ has been open even for chordal graphs.
+In this section, we show that deciding whether a split graph can be strongly rainbow-connected with $k \geq 3$ colors is $\NP$-complete.
+We remark that it follows from the work of Chandran~\emph{et al.}~\cite{Chandran2014} that the problem is $\NP$-complete for $k=2$; however, to the best of our knowledge, the complexity of the problem for $k \geq 3$ has been open even for chordal graphs.

-In the \emph{$k$-subset strong rainbow connectivity problem} ($\subsetsrc$), we are given a graph $G$, a set of pairs $P \subseteq V(G) \times V(G)$, and an integer $k$.
-The goal is to decide if $G$ can be colored with $k$ colors such that each pair of vertices in $P$ is connected by a rainbow shortest path.
-The problem was shown to be $\NP$-complete by Ananth {\em et al.}~\cite{Ananth2011} even when the graph $G$ is a star. \begin{lemma}[ {\cite{Ananth2011}}] For every $k \geq 3$, the $\subsetsrc$ problem is $\NP$-complete when the graph $G$ is a star. \end{lemma} We reduce from this problem, and make use of some ideas of~\cite{Chakraborty2009} in the following. \begin{theorem} For every integer $k \geq 3$, it is $\NP$-complete to decide if $\src(G) \leq k$, where $G$ is a split graph. \end{theorem} \begin{proof} Let $\langle S=(V,E), P, k \rangle$ be an instance of the $\subsetsrc$ problem, where $S$ is a star, both $p$ and $q$ in each $(p,q) \in P$ are leaves of $S$, and $k \geq 3$ is an integer.
-We will construct a split graph $G'=(V',E')$ such that $G'$ is strong rainbow colorable with $k$ colors if and only if $\langle S, P \rangle$ is $k$-subset strong rainbow connected.
+In the \emph{$k$-subset strong rainbow connectivity problem} (\probkSubsetSRC), we are given a graph $G$, a set of pairs $P \subseteq V(G) \times V(G)$, and an integer $k$.
+The goal is to decide whether $E(G)$ can be colored with $k$ colors such that each pair of vertices in $P$ is connected by a rainbow shortest path.
+The problem was shown to be $\NP$-complete by Ananth {\em et al.}~\cite{Ananth2011} even when the graph $G$ is a star. \begin{lemma}[ {\cite{Ananth2011}}] For every $k \geq 3$, the \probkSubsetSRC problem is $\NP$-complete when the graph $G$ is a star. \end{lemma} We reduce from this problem, and make use of some ideas of~\cite{Chakraborty2009} in the following.
+For convenience, we denote by \probkSRC the problem of deciding whether a given a graph $G$ can be strongly rainbow-connected in $k$ colors. \begin{theorem} For every integer $k \geq 3$, it is $\NP$-complete to decide if $\src(G) \leq k$, where $G$ is a split graph. \end{theorem} \begin{proof} Let $I = (S, P, k)$ be an instance of the \probkSubsetSRC problem, where $S=(V,E)$ is a star, both $p$ and $q$ in each $(p,q) \in P$ are leaves of $S$, and $k \geq 3$ is an integer.
+We construct an instance $I' = (G')$ of \probkSRC, where $G'=(V',E')$ is a split graph such that $I$ is a YES-instance of \probkSubsetSRC iff $I'$ is a YES-instance of \probkSRC.